Logo of Restaurant Waste Disposal

 Effective grease management begins with proper on-site handling.
 Safe storage is essential for operational safety, regulatory compliance, and maintaining the quality of the collected oil, which can affect its recycling value.

 • Secure Storage Location: Place the container on a stable, level surface away from storm drains and building entry points.
-A secondary containment system or an impervious pad (sometimes marked with yellow lining for high visibility) is a best practice to contain any potential drips or spills3.
+A secondary containment system or an impervious pad (sometimes marked with yellow lining for high visibility) is a best practice to contain any potential drips or spills.

 • Scheduling Regular Pickups: Establishing a consistent pickup schedule with your provider is crucial.
 Frequency depends on your oil usage volume, ranging from weekly to monthly service.
-Regular pickups prevent overflow, reduce the risk of spills, and ensure a steady stream of material for recycling8.
+Regular pickups prevent overflow, reduce the risk of spills, and ensure a steady stream of material for recycling.

 The Journey of Used Cooking Oil: From Collection to New Products